 BA, Brandeis University

-Dr. Miller earned her Doctor of Musical Arts degree from the University of Connecticut as a student of vocal pedagogy authority Dr. Constance Rock and Willie Anthony Waters.
+Dr. Miller earned her Doctor of Musical Arts degree from the University of Connecticut as a student of vocal pedagogy authority Dr. Constance Rock.
 Her dissertation is entitled "A Lyric Soprano in Handel's London: A Vocal Portrait of Francesca Cuzzoni."
-She also holds a master of music degree in voice performance from The Hartt School and a B.A. in music from Brandeis University.
-Dr. Miller also serves on the music faculty of the University of Saint Joseph, as music director at Old Saint Andrew’s Episcopal Church in Bloomfield, CT, and on the conducting and voice faculties of New England Music Camp in Sidney, Maine.
+She also holds a master of music degree in voice performance from the Hartt School of Music and a B.A. in music from Brandeis University.
+In addition to her teaching responsibilities at the Hartt School, she is director of music at Old St. Andrew's Episcopal Church, serves on the voice and conducting faculties of New England Music Camp, and artistic director of Hartford Opera Theater.

 As an artist and a scholar, I have always been fascinated by stories.
 From complex opera characters to the anonymous narrators of countless art songs, I believe that connection to text, character, history, and style is essential to a successful performance.
 Whether I’m teaching a private voice lesson, or in the classroom, I believe that seeking out the stories behind the music is both important and exciting.
 My favorite moments in teaching happen when there is an opportunity to delve into the stories of characters, composers and the historical eras in which they lived and worked, and discover how those stories influenced musical style, pedagogy, and interpretation.